ionut18/kafka-dummy-producer/README.md

-# kafka-dummy-producer
+# kafka-producer-consumer-postgres
-Producer of dummy messages on kafka
+API for generating dummy messages and push them to kafka

+## Technologies used:
+- Java
+- Spring Boot
+- Kafka
+- Kafka UI